dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ### L_infinity adversarial attack

-These optimization-based attacks are by far the most powerful
+These optimization-based attacks are by far the most powerful attack.

 ### Model stealing techniques